pizzapanther/GAE-Bulk-Mailer/README.md

   1. Sending API so you can switch e-mail sending providers.
   2. Template API when sending.
   3. Tracking and reporting: tracks opens, links, unsubscribes, mail client, etc.

+## Why App Engine?

+Tracking can be a very write heavy operation so having a service that can scale automatically as you grow and can scale back down when your traffic dies down is desired.
+App Engine provides this without having to worry about server maintenance and deployment.